-At the Center for International Education and Global Engagement we encourage Parents to become informed about the International Affairs dual major (IA), and the many study abroad opportunities that we offer.
+At the Global Education Center we encourage Parents to become informed about the International Affairs dual major (IA), and the many study abroad opportunities that we offer.
 Knowledgeable advisors meet with students to get them ready for these high impact experiences during their time at UNH.

 The IA dual major is open to students from all majors.
 Students who pursue IA are required to study abroad for eight weeks or longer.